WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 The List

 Stop: PICKING UP DOG POO IN PLASTIC BAGS – Plastic bags can take up to 700 years to decompose.
 Poo is fertilizer and can easily be composted.
-Microbes naturally break down the manmade chemicals in flea medicines, heart worm medicines and all of the natural waste.
+Microbes and flies naturally break down the manmade chemicals in flea and heart worm medicines as well as all of the natural waste.
 The methane quickly off gasses (unlike the harmful plastics).
-Ideally all neighborhoods should have dog parks and those should all have large dog poo / green waste composting pits where dogs are allowed to go do their business freely and smell each other to their heart’s content.
+Ideally all neighborhoods should have dog parks.

 Who: Dog owners / walkers